-Fret No More: Hotel Group Says Chelsea Guitars Can Stay
+At Chelsea Piers Fitness, 50 Epic Miles for Awareness and Charity

 One thing was clear.
 To dismantle online toxicity and the spread of fake news, the conversation must be taken across all sectors because every profession can be affected.

-“Put pressure on these tech companies” and “demand for change,” said Melissa Ryan, founder of Media Matters for America.
+“Put pressure on these tech companies” and “demand for change,” said Melissa Ryan, a Visiting Fellow at Media Matters for America.